zekunlin919/smartHRM/README-en.md

 ## Usage Instructions

-- **Employee Management**: Access the `/employees` route to add, modify, or delete employee records.
+- **Employee Management**: Access the `/employees/` route to add, modify, or delete employee records.
-- **Skill Matching**: Access the `/skillmatch` route, select required skills, and the system will automatically match eligible employees.
+- **Skill Matching**: Access the `/skillmatch/` route, select required skills, and the system will automatically match eligible employees.
-- **Project Management**: Access the `/projects` route to manage project information.
+- **Project Management**: Access the `/projects/` route to manage project information.
-- **Skill Management**: Access the `/skills` route to manage skill information.
+- **Skill Management**: Access the `/skills/` route to manage skill information.
+- **Project Matching**: Access the `/projectmatch/` route to fuzzy search project by name or involved employee's id.
+- **Application.yml**: Modify the url of offline or online database.
+See details in the active .yml file.

 ## Contribution Guidelines